Patrick Fischer: Coaching career

 He started his coaching career in the youth ranks of HC Lugano and was named assistant coach of the club's NLA team in 2010.
 He briefly took over as interim head coach in October 2011 after the sacking of Barry Smith.
 In 2013, he was named Lugano head coach and was relieved of his duties in October 2015 after collecting only 16 points from the 15 opening games of the 2015–16 season.

 Serving as assistant coach to Sean Simpson, Fischer helped the Swiss national team win the silver medal at the 2013 World Championships, and also joined the coaching staff for the 2014 World Championships.

 In December 2015, he was named head coach of the Swiss national team.
+He was dismissed in April 2026.